A general approach to transversal versions of Dirac-type theorems: Introduction

 \begin{remark} In principle, using Theorem~\ref{thm:main}, one can obtain short proofs of many other transversal Dirac-type results.
-For example, one could feasibly deduce that arbitrary powers of Hamilton cycles are colour-blind.
-However, as far as we are aware, the usual absorption lemmas have not been previously proven in the literature for the $r$-th power of a Hamilton cycle with $r \geq 3$.
-Therefore, we cannot readily show that the corresponding families satisfy properties \textbf{Ab} and \textbf{Con}, which we require for our main theorem to hold.
-That said, there does exist a natural instance of an uncoloured Dirac-type problem ($3$-uniform Hamilton $2$-cycles with $d=1$) with a proof based on the absorption method \cite{reiher2019minimum}, yet the structure of this proof does not fit into our framework (essentially due to complications with Step $4$).
+But there does exist a natural instance of an uncoloured Dirac-type problem ($3$-uniform Hamilton $2$-cycles with $d=1$) with a proof based on the absorption method \cite{reiher2019minimum}, yet the structure of this proof does not fit into our framework (essentially due to complications with Step $4$).
 We discuss this further in Section~\ref{sec:concluding_remarks}. \end{remark}

 \textbf{Organisation.} The rest of the paper is organised as follows.
 In Section~\ref{sec:statement}, we introduce the necessary terminology for our main Theorem~\ref{thm:main} and give the formal statement.
 In Section~\ref{sec:overview}, we introduce some tools that we will use later and provide an overview of the proof method.
 Section~\ref{sec:main_proof} contains the proof of Theorem~\ref{thm:main}, while Section~\ref{sec:applications} deals with its applications.
 Finally, some concluding remarks and directions for future research are given in Section~\ref{sec:concluding_remarks}.